Car TalkCar MaintenanceWhat Causes Too Much Pressure In Cooling System?

 How Does The Pressure Buildup Happen?

-You now know what causes pressure build up in cooling system.
+Now you now know what causes cooling system building too much pressure.
 So how does this occur within your system?

 In modern vehicles, the cooling system does not leave any air space in the radiator.
 For this reason, the coolant does not get any space to expand even when it is hot.